-Emery Sloan is an Associate in the firm’s Columbia office, where she concentrates her practice on corporate and tax matters.
+Emery Levine is an Associate in the firm’s Columbia office, where she concentrates her practice on corporate and tax matters.

 Prior to joining Nexsen Pruet as an attorney, Emery worked as a Summer Associate both at Nexsen Pruet and at an additional southeastern law firm, where she gained experience in legal research, analysis, and writing.
 Emery previously worked as an Immigration Paralegal at a full-service, international law firm.
 There, she drafted petitions for immigrant investors seeking permanent resident status in the United States as well as participated in an extensive audit of Forms 1-9 for a large client.
 Emery also has experience as a Client Service Specialist for a boutique life insurance brokerage firm in New York City and worked as a Congressional Affairs intern for the Embassy of Israel in Washington, DC.